input-output-hk/catalyst-forge/foundry/test/README.md

 2. Deploy an instance of PostgreSQL
 3. Deploy an instance of [gitea](https://about.gitea.com/)
 4. Build the local version of Foundry API and deploy it
-5. Build a local version of Foundry Operator and deploy it (including all supporting resources)
+5. Build the local version of Foundry Operator and deploy it (including all supporting resources)
 6. Push a [deployment](./repos/deploy/) and a [source](./repos/source/) repo to Gitea

 To create a new test release, simply run: